alandolt/faro/README.md

 ### Running the Script

 The workflow is designed to be executed step by step using Jupyter notebooks.
 This allows for interactive control and monitoring of the experiment.
-Currently, three example workflows are provided:

-* **`00_NoStim.ipynb`**: This notebook demonstrates how to run the pipeline without any stimulation.
-It focuses on cell tracking and feature extraction.
-This is an excellent starting point for users to familiarize themselves with the basic structure of the pipeline and the functionality of different modules.
-It utilizes a simulated Micro-Manager demo microscope and loads example images from the `test_exp_data` folder.

-* **`01_full_FOV_stimulation_ERK_w_optocheck.ipynb`** and **`01_full_FOV_stimulation_ERK_w_ramp_w_optocheck.ipynb`**: These notebooks showcase a full field of view stimulation experiment targeting cells expressing an optogenetic actuator, such as FGFR1.
-The translocation of the ERK-KTR biosensor is measured in all individual cells as a readout of the stimulation response.
-Both versions features an image which will be acquired after the experiment to quantify the optogenetic actuator (optocheck).
-The difference between the two notebooks is that `01_full_FOV_stimulation_ERK_w_ramp_w_optocheck.ipynb` includes a ramping stimulation protocol, where the stimulation intensity is gradually increased over time, whereas `01_full_FOV_stimulation_ERK_w_optocheck.ipynb` applies a constant stimulation exposure.

-* **`02_CellMigration.ipynb`**.
-This notebook illustrate how the pipeline can be used for studying directed cell migration.
-In this example, only the front part of the migrating cells is selectively stimulated with light using structured illumination.
-Similar to the previous example, two versions are provided:
+A cleaned, canonical example demonstrating the recommended API pattern is provided, plus several domain-specific demo notebooks:

+- **`01_full_FOV_stimulation_ERK_new_API.ipynb`** (recommended): the cleaned example showing how to generate acquisition schedules using `utils.generate_df_acquire`, how to map stimulation treatments with `utils.apply_stim_treatments_to_df_acquire`, and how to run one or multiple `df_acquire` objects sequentially.
+Use this notebook as the main reference for reproducible experiment scripting with the repository.

+Other example notebooks (kept as domain-specific demos and updated to reference the new API):

+- **`00_NoStim.ipynb`**: run the pipeline without stimulation.
+Updated to include a compact example that uses `utils.generate_df_acquire` to create the acquisition schedule and a pointer to the `01` example for more advanced patterns.

+- **`02_CellMigration.ipynb`** / **`02_CellMigration_Mic.ipynb`**: directed cell migration demos. `02_CellMigration_Mic.ipynb` was updated with a small example showing `utils.generate_df_acquire` and how to apply stim-treatment mapping.

+- **`03_LineStimulation.ipynb`**: line-pattern stimulation demo.

 ## Installation